testetson22/simple_log_analyzer/README.md

 # Simple Log Analyzer - WIP
-A simple utility for reading and counting errors by the specified field
+A simple utility for reading and counting errors by the specified column(s)

 # TODO
 - Support more input file types